MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step3.md

 In this step, you'll first install the Azure Information Protection client so that the policy you've just configured will download to a Windows PC, and display the labels in Office applications.

-Second, you'll install the Rights Management sharing application, so that you can safely share a document by email, and then track its usage.
+Second, you'll install the Rights Management sharing application, so that you can safely share a document by email, and then track how it is used.

 Both these installations integrate with Office applications and currently, you must install them separately.